-It has been absolutely freezing in Melbourne recently, so I've been in the mood for a nice hot soup.
-I had a giant head of cauliflower to use up the other day, so I decided to turn it into a soup (adding some sweet potato, because it's my favourite vegetable).
+It has been absolutely freezing in Melbourne recently, so I’ve been in the mood for this Cauliflower & Sweet Potato Soup.
+The recipe came about when I had a giant head of cauliflower to use up.
+I decided to turn it into a soup, adding some sweet potato, because it’s my favourite vegetable.

-Soups like this one are so easy to make.
-It's actually hard to mess them up.
+Soups like this Cauliflower & Sweet Potato Soup are so easy to make.
+It’s actually hard to mess them up.
 They also freeze well, so you can make a batch and freeze the leftovers.
-If I'm eating this soup as I meal, I usually have it with some leftover meat to up the protein (I love adding some leftover shredded chicken).
+If I’m eating this soup as I meal, I usually have it with some leftover meat to up the protein (I love adding some leftover shredded chicken).
 Or you could just have it by itself as a light meal or a starter.

 I’ve added ground chilli to the recipe because I like the warmth it gives.
 If you’re not a fan of spicy food, you can just leave it out (or increase the chilli if you like things super spicy!).